Bembnias/check-country/README.md

 # Check Country App
-Everything about the countries of our globe
+Standard informations about the countries of our globe.

 ## Main features are searching for country by its:
 - calling code